jeremyfix/deeplearning-lectures/Webpage/00-keras-mnist.md

 So far, we used the raw data, i.e. images with pixels in the range [0, 255].
-It is usually a good idea to normalize the input because it allows to make training faster (because the loss becomes more circular symmetric) and also allows to use a consistent learning rate for all the parameters in the architecture.
+It is usually a good idea to normalize the input because it allows to make training faster (because the loss becomes more circular symmetric), allows to use a consistent learning rate for all the parameters in the architecture and finally allows to use the same regularization coefficient for every parameter.

 There are various ways to normalize the data and various ways to translate it into Keras.
 The point of normalization is to equalize the